FlaviusGavriluta/Objects_Classes/README.md

 that contains them.
 Example of Aggregation: Trainer Class A Pokemon trainer has Pokemons, but the Pokemons also exist independently of the trainer.
 This is an aggregation relationship.
 This allows you to explore the relationships between objects.

-* **Additional Methods and Game Logic:**

-You can add more game logic, such as tournaments between Pokemon, healing, evolution, etc.

-If any of these topics seem interesting to you, I can develop an example and provide a detailed explanation.
-Or if you have your own idea or a specific question, I'm happy to help with that!